healthschema/healthschema.github.io/_posts/2015-08-20-github-intro.md

 Github is the industry-leading software development and management platform, supporting the world's largest  software development companies including Google, Microsoft, Adobe, Twitter, PayPal, Amazon, Yahoo, LinkedIn, Facebook, Dropbox, and Mozilla.

 A unique feature of  Github is its advanced  distributed revision control system, which works whether coders are online or offline, and automates the merging of all sources of code.
-This allows very large distributed coding teams with no administrative overhead, and enables collaborative coding for very large enterprise-critical software with large teams.
+This allows large distributed teams to work asynchronously on large enterprise-critical software with close to zero administrative overhead.
 For example, over 5000 coders around the world work asynchronously on the most enterprise-critical code that runs 50% of all servers worldwide, the Linux operating system.
 As the social coding platform of choice, it is sometimes called the "Facebook of Coders".

 As of 2015, GitHub reports over 9 million users and over 21.1 million repositories, making it the largest host of source code in the World.